Turning LEMS

 LEMS is a rare neuromusculara system in the body that includes nerve cells called neurons and the muscles they control disease that can have a profound effect on a person’s mobility and quality of life

-Lambert-Eaton myasthenic syndrome, also known as LEMS, disrupts the communication between nerves and muscles.
+In Lambert-Eaton myasthenic syndrome, also known as LEMS, the communication between nerves and muscles is disrupted.
 It is named after the two neurologists, Dr. Edward Lambert and Dr. Lee Eaton, who first identified the syndrome at the Mayo Clinic during the 1950s.

-LEMS typically causes severe, debilitating, and progressive weaknessgradual worsening in the upper legs and hips, making it difficult for a person to walk or even stand.
+LEMS typically causes severe, debilitating, and progressive gradual worsening weakness in the upper legs and hips, making it difficult for a person to stand up from a chair, climb stairs, or walk.
 LEMS can also weaken the muscles of the upper arms and shoulders, making self-care and independence difficult.
 Some people with LEMS also experience other symptoms, such as dry mouth or problems with vision.
 You can learn more about all the symptoms of LEMS in the next section.

 LEMS AND LUNG CANCER

-In about 50% of people with LEMS, this abnormal immune system attack is associated with the presence of an underlying cancer in the body—most often an aggressive type of lung cancer called small cell lung cancer (SCLC).
+In 50%-60% of people with LEMS, this abnormal immune system attack is associated with the presence of an underlying cancer in the body—most often an aggressive type of lung cancer called small cell lung cancer (SCLC).

 Learn more about how doctors screen LEMS patients for cancer and how it may be treated if there is a co-occurrence.